morepath/morepath/doc/settings.rst

 ------------

 A typical application has some settings: if an application logs, a setting is the path to the log file.
-If an aplication sends email, there are settings to control how email is sent, such as the email address of the sender.
+If an application sends email, there are settings to control how email is sent, such as the email address of the sender.